-Even before the 2017 hurricanes, Puerto Rico's economy was in structural decline, with GNP8 and population falling by at least a percentage point a year.
-The devastation of Hurricanes María and Irma in 2017 exacerbated these trends with this event alone resulting in a 4-percent% population decline due to migration and the death toll from the storm.9 These conditions and the uncertainty as to the future population and economy of Puerto Rico are key considerations in this IRP.
+Even before the 2017 hurricanes, Puerto Rico's economy was in structural decline, with GNP and population falling by at least a percentage point a year.
+The devastation of Hurricanes María and Irma in 2017 exacerbated these trends resulting in a 4% population decline due to migration and the death toll from the storm.
+These conditions and the uncertainty as to the future population and economy of Puerto Rico are key considerations in this IRP.